 8. You Will Save Money

 Just because you are creating a capsule wardrobe does not mean you have to buy all new clothes.
 In fact, if you are like most of people you have enough clothes for many seasons of clothes.
 Initially, build your wardrobe around what you own.
 If you see a gap that needs to be filled then purchase it, but do so with intent.
-This also does not mean you’ll never shop again but when you do you can invest in quality pieces that will last a long time.
-Another benefit is that when you shop it will probably be for a future capsule so you can create a Pinterest Board or save it to your favorites and wait until closer to when it’s time to create your new capsule before you purchase the item.
+This also does not mean you will never shop again.
+But when you do, you can invest in quality pieces that will last a long time.
+Another benefit is that when you shop it will probably be for a future capsule so you can create a Pinterest Board or save it to your favorites and wait until closer to when it is time to create your new capsule before you purchase the item.
 The odds are you may not feel as strongly about it as you did with the initial rush of shopping adrenaline or it may even be on sale.
 Yay, sales!

 9.You Will Value Your Clothes as Investments

 As you begin to really evaluate your relationship with your closet it will be like building adult relationships.
 The more you do it the easier it becomes to let go of the cheap and tacky.
 When you are limiting what you will be around you will want them to be items you love and are of high quality.

 Have you heard of decision fatigue?
 “The deteriorating quality of decisions made by an individual after a long session of decision making.”
 It’s the reason Mark Zuckerberg and Steve Jobs always wear/wore the same clothes each day.
 Well, once you have your capsule wardrobe sorted your decisions are done.
 It is just one more thing off your day-to-day plate.
 And, when you don’t have to spend time on little decisions, like what to wear, you will be better at making decisions on more important items.
 Plus, when you walk into your neat and clean closet and are, each day, greeted by a clutter-free environment on items you have hand picked to be of value – that will bring you happiness!